 Twenty years later, in grad school, my thesis advisor invited me to take another look at the evidence supporting evolution versus fiat creation.
 I noticed a curious phenomenon: nobody had any evidence of their own; they always pointed to some other discipline as compelling.
 Ask a paleontologist how he knows how old these fossils are, and he tells you it's from the rock strata; ask a geologist how he knows how old the rock strata are, and he tells you it's from the fossils.
 Really.
 Yes, they have radiometric dating, but radiometric dates are all over the map, so they calibrate them from the fossils.
 Really.
 Check it out.

-So for twenty years I have been asking The Question of anybody with a terminal degree in any field at all:
+So for forty years I have been asking The Question of anybody with a terminal degree in any field at all:

 The reason for insisting on a terminal degree in this Question was impressed

 on me by a grad student in entomology, which is an important (biological

 science) department at Kansas State University, where I taught for three